sevcangull/cypress-project-task/README.md

 npm run test:firefox
 ```

-There is an  sample FAILED case, you can find the failed test screenshot under the screenshots folder.
+There is an  sample FAILED case, you can find the failed test screenshot under the screenshots folder after runing all the tests.

 ![Tests Passes](image.png)